openshift/machine-config-operator/docs/MachineConfigDaemon.md

 Etcd is co-located on master nodes as static pods.
 The draining behavior defined above prevents draining of static pods to prevent interference to etcd cluster by the daemon.

+## Optimized Updates

+As of Openshift 4.7, the MCD gained the functionality to apply select MachineConfig updates without a full reboot flow (drain -> update -> reboot).
+The action is calculated as a diff between current and desired configurations.
+For any MachineConfig change not listed below, or if a forcefile was set, the MCD will trigger the full reboot flow.

+The updated list of optimized updates and behaviour (as of Openshift 4.8) is as follows:

+### Drainless and Rebootless Updates

+"None" action: only performs the corresponding file write.
+The following changes will not trigger a drain nor a reboot:

+1. [SSH Keys](./Update-SSHKeys.md) (updating ignition/passwd/users/sshAuthorizedKeys section in a MachineConfig)
+2. kube-apiserver-to-kubelet-signer CA cert (located at `/etc/kubernetes/kubelet-ca.crt`, 1 year expiry autorotated by the openshift-kubeapiserver operator)
+3. [Pull Secret](./PullSecret.md) (cluster-wide, located at `/var/lib/kubelet/config.json`).

 ### Rebootless Updates

-As of Openshift 4.7, the MCD gained the functionality to not reboot for select MachineConfig updates.
-The updated list and behaviour (as of Openshift 4.8) is as follows:

-"None" action: only performs the corresponding file write.
-This does NOT trigger a drain.
-Available for changes to:

-1. sshkeys (updating ignition/passwd/users/sshAuthorizedKeys section in a MachineConfig)
-2. kube-apiserver-to-kubelet-signer CA cert (located at /etc/kubernetes/kubelet-ca.crt, 1 year expiry autorotated by the openshift-kubeapiserver operator)
-3. pull secret (cluster-wide, located at /var/lib/kubelet/config.json)

-"Crio Reload" action: performs the file write, and runs a systemctl reload crio.
-This does trigger a drain.
-Available for changes to:
+"Crio Reload" action: performs the file write, and runs a `systemctl reload crio`.
+The following changes will trigger a drain, but not a reboot:

-1. registries.conf (/etc/containers/registries.conf, e.g. ICSP changes)
+1. registries.conf (`/etc/containers/registries.conf`, e.g. ICSP changes)

-The action is calculated as a diff between current and desired configurations.
-For any MachineConfig diff detected that is not listed above, or if a forcefile was set, the MCD will trigger the full reboot flow (drain -> update -> reboot).

 ## Annotating on SSH access